slimkit/plus/readme.md

 ## Installation

-Installation ThinkSNS+ is very simple, but we have a better document available to you, please see [Install docs](https://slimkit.github.io/plus-docs/core/latest/getting-started/installed)
+Installation ThinkSNS Plus is very simple, but we have a better document available to you, please see [Install docs](https://slimkit.github.io/plus-docs/core/latest/getting-started/installed)

 ## Support